avniproject/avni-webapp/ArchitectureDocumentRecord.md

 3. The device shouldn't timeout too much when loading the data

 The page size designed keeping all the three concerns above.
 Too small page size will cause 2 and too large page size could cause 1 & 3.

+### Concurrent sync issues and their resolution

+#### Issue
+When multiple users belonging to the same organisation, and responsible for the same set of address levels sync, at that time there can be a discrepancy between the data pulled by one device from a given last_modified_date_time, the actual data which belongs in that bracket, because of delay of flush of certain entities with applicable timestamp being pushed into the database by the other device.
+This will cause those entities to remain unsynced for ever on the other device forever.

+#### Resolution
+The pull of data is bounded from the parameterised last_modified_date_time passed and the current time minus 10 seconds.
+The practical assumption here is that any flush will be completed in a period of 10 seconds.